raspberrypilearning/build-your-own-weather-station/en/step_6.md

 ### Measurement units

-Currently, the code calculates the wind speed in cm per second; however, this is not particularly useful.
-A more practical unit would be km per hour.
+Currently, the code calculates the wind speed in cm/s.
+However, this is not particularly useful — a more practical unit would be kilometres per hour (km/h).

 - Modify your code to return the wind speed in km/h.

 ---hints---
 ---hint---
-In order to convert your units you'll need to:
+In order to convert your units, you'll need to:

-Convert cm -> km by dividing the distance by the number of cm in 1km Convert seconds -> hours by multiplying the speed by the number of seconds in 1 hour
++ Convert cm to km by dividing the distance by the number of centimetres in 1 kilometre
++ Convert seconds to hours by multiplying the speed by the number of seconds in 1 hour
 ---/hint---
 ---hint---
-It's a good idea to set up constants to store the values of the number of seconds in an hour, and the number of centimetres in a kilometre.
+It's a good idea to set up constants to store the values of the number of seconds in an hour and the number of centimetres in a kilometre.
 This will make your calculations less confusing for other people to understand.

 ```python
 CM_IN_A_KM = 100000.0